Teragron/story_bot/README.md

 # Telegram Story Bot

-This Python script is designed to create interactive text-based stories in a Telegram chat using the OpenAI's "gpt-3.5-turbo" model.
+This Python script is designed to create interactive text-based stories in a Telegram chat using the Karpathy's tinyllamas model.
 Users can initiate a story by sending a message in the format "There once was a...".
 The bot generates and continues the story based on the user's input.

 ## Prerequisites